-Seniors and Video Games – The Benefits
+Video Games for Seniors – The Benefits

 The results?
-The seniors showed a marked improvement in high-fidelity memory—the ability to tell apart new objects from similar ones viewed before.
+The seniors showed a marked improvement in high-fidelity memory — the ability to tell apart new objects from similar ones viewed before.
 In fact, their high-fidelity memory was on par with players in their 20s.

 The finding is considered a powerful example of how stimulation of an older brain can reverse some of the decline that occurs with age.